-Currently we are in Year 3, i.e., our no-cost extension year.
-For the past 6 months our work on this project has been the production of article on the SFMR undersampling corrections for submission to a peer-reviewed journal.
-A first draft of the article has been completed and has been through internal review at NOAA/HRD.
-We expected the article will be submitted to Weather and Forecasting within the next two weeks.
+We have come to the end of Year 3, i.e., our no-cost extension year.
+For the past year our work on this project has been the production of article on the SFMR undersampling corrections for submission to a peer-reviewed journal.
+The article (Klotz and Nolan 2019) was submitted to the AMS journal Weather and Forecasting and was recently accepted for publication.